 Internships & Volunteering Opportunities

-The Office of Homeland Security & Emergency Preparedness offers internships to undergraduate and graduate-level students throughout the academic year.
+The Office of Homeland Security & Emergency Preparedness offers internships to junior and senior undergraduate and graduate-level students throughout the academic year.
 Internships are offered in three cohorts: fall, spring and summer semesters.
-Applicants are selected through a competitive process and assigned to one of the NOHSEP sections.
-Click here for more information on how to apply.
+Applicants are selected through a competitive process and initially assigned to the Planning & Preparedness Division.
+Click here more information on how to apply.